Gossia bidwillii: Description

 White, scented flowers form between October and December.
 The fruit is a black berry.
 Flattened and warty, 6 mm in diameter.
 Inside are 3 to 5 attractive mauve coloured seeds.
 Fruit matures from January to May, eaten by various birds including the Rose crowned fruit dove.

+Hyperaccumulation

+Gossia bidwilii is Australia's first recorded hyperaccumulator.
+The tree accumulates excessively high levels of manganese (Mn) into its above ground biomass as an adaptation from high levels of manganese present in the soil.